Through A Mother’s Tears by Cathy Broomfield

 Through A Mother’s Tears is the story of Cathy Broomfield, an ordinary mother whose life has been destroyed by the tragic deaths of two of her daughters.

-Kirsty”s body was found in a suitcase, she had been murdered by the hands of her husband, someone who should have been there to love and protect her.
+Kirsty”s body was found in a suitcase, she had been murdered by the hands of her husband.
 It was only after her death that Cathy found out about the secret life her daughter had been living.

 Kirsty had been very close to sister Hayley, they even had matching tattoos on their wrists.
 Hayley never got over her sister’s death and mum Cathy had to watch her life spiral out of control until she sadly died too.

 I read this in one sitting.
 It is written by a woman whose life has been affected so deeply by grief of the very worst kind.
 The love for her family shines through in her writing.
-It must have been unimaginably hard to put these one hundred pages together, but she did it to tell her daughters stories.
-Cathy doesn’t try to hide anything about her daughter’s lives, her honesty is admirable and her pain so raw and heartbreaking.
+It must have been so hard to put these pages together, but she did it to tell her daughters stories.
+Cathy doesn’t try to hide anything about her daughter’s lives, her honesty is admirable and her pain so raw.